jmellody/jmellody.github.io/research.md

 “Collective Action Online: Networks and Language of a Virtual Investor Movement.”

-“Social and Cultural Networks in Digital Crowdfunding Platforms.”

-“Community Moderation and User Engagement on Reddit.”

 “Sources of Cultural Change in Online Communities.”

 “Keeping Time: Interaction Scripts as Coordinating Mechanisms for Self-Organizing Teams.” (with Vanessa Conzon)